 Bad PR dies hard.
-Somehow, the word got out that Christianity is about moral reform and our inner 2nd-grade, grumpy-pants teacher has been looking over our shoulders since.
-Despite the insistence of St. Paul, Luther, Calvin and a host of other Reformers, faithful laymen and preachers that we’re free in Christ, we’ve had a 2,000 year battle on our hands since.
-There are plenty of bumper sticker falsehoods floating around and we’ve seen them all.
+Somehow, the word got out that Christianity is about moral reform and our inner 2nd-grade, grumpy-pants teacher has been looking over our shoulders ever since.
+Despite the insistence of St. Paul, Luther, Calvin and a host of other Reformers, faithful laymen and preachers that we’re free in Christ, we’ve had a 2,000 year battle on our hands.
+Just think of the many bumper-sticker falsehoods floating around.
 You know, “Do your best, and God does the rest.
 “Just follow your heart”.
 Or America’s favorite (non) verse “God helps those who help themselves.”
-The sentiment is always the same, that our problem can somehow be remedied by some spiritual life coaching and hard work.
-But the human problem isn’t solved by barking at people to get to work climbing the spirituality ladder.
+The sentiment is always the same, that our problem can somehow be remedied by some combination of moral exertion, discipline and devotion.
+But the human problem isn’t solved by barking at people to get to work climbing a ladder, religious or otherwise.
 We don’t need to take spiritual vitamins, we need a death and resurrection!
-Here’s another Forde-ian surgical strike for your enjoyment from pg 49 of Where God Meets Man: Luther’s Down-To-Earth Approach To The Gospel.
-Happy Forde Friday!
+Here’s another Forde-ian surgical strike for your enjoyment from pg 49 of Where God Meets Man: Luther’s Down-To-Earth Approach To The Gospel:

 Pelagius was a moral reformer and like all moral reformers he didn’t want a theology that allowed people to relax.
 So he said that man must use his God-given strength to climb the ladder.
 Sin is not original, it is only a bad habit that humans have gotten into.
 It is passed on by imitation not by heredity.
 What we must do is bend every effort to better ourselves and reverse the course of immorality and corruption the world has taken.
 To arms against evil!